medavox/distribackup/docs/report/report.md

 ###Message Lengths

-Message types with a static payload length (eg bitfield, ULong) don't have (or need) a length attribute.
+Message types with a static payload length (such as bitfield, ULong) don't have (or need) a length attribute.
 Their length is built into the spec.

 Variable-length homogeneous types (String, Byte-Array) are TLV; see below.